HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

     branch unless doing so helps reviewers to better understand the branch history.

-8)  Start another cycle by requesting a review from the reviewers currently on the PR, even those that already approved the PR or just commented on it.
+9)  Start another cycle by requesting a review from the reviewers currently on the PR, even those that already approved the PR or just commented on it.
     Proceed to step 3.

-Steps 1, 2 and 8 must be done on a weekday.
+Steps 1, 2 and 9 must be done on a weekday.

 As a PR reviewer

-1)  Respond to review requests within one week of the request or
+1)  Respond to review requests within one week of the request (two business days for `expedited review`_) or

 2)  Name a delegate within one business day of the request.
 Do so by cancelling the request for review by you and requesting a review from the delegate